Jordan 192

 The Jordan 192 was a Formula One car designed by Gary Anderson and used by the Jordan team in the 1992 Formula One World Championship.
 The number 32 car was driven by Italian Stefano Modena and the number 33 car by Brazilian Maurício Gugelmin, both new to the team.

+Design

+Chassis

+The design was largely identical to its predecessor with a major difference on its engine cover and front wing.